scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

    - If an SCMP informational message of unknown type is received, it MUST be silently dropped.
    - Every SCMP error message MUST include as much of the offending SCION packet as possible without making the error message packet - including the SCION header and all extension headers - exceed **1232 bytes**.
    - In case the implementation is required to pass an SCMP error message to the upper-layer process, the upper-layer protocol type is extracted from the original packet in the body of the SCMP error message and used to select the appropriate process to handle the error.
 In case the upper-layer protocol type cannot be extracted from the SCMP error message body, the SCMP message MUST be silently dropped.
-   - An SCMP error message MUST NOT be originated in response of receiving any of the following:
+   - An SCMP error message MUST NOT be originated in response to any of the following:
      - An SCMP error message.
-     - A packet whose source address does not uniquely identify a single node.
+     - A packet which source address does not uniquely identify a single node.
 E.g., an IPv4 or IPv6 multicast address.

-### Error Messages
+## Error Messages {#scmp-notification}

-#### Packet Too Big {#packet-too-big}
+### Packet Too Big {#packet-too-big}

 ~~~~